ONLY Electric Grills Are Permitted as per State of New Jersey Condominium Laws:

 2. If a Unit Owner, occupant, resident, and/or tenant uses or maintains any of the items enumerated in Paragraph 1 of this Resolution, the item must be

-removed on/or before November _16___, 2016.
+removed IMMEDIATELY.
 Any unit Unit Owner who uses or maintains such item shall be in violation of this Resolution.
 Upon ten (10) days of receipt of written

 3. If the Association is required to remove any item in violation of this Resolution, the Association shall not be liable to the owner for such item.
 All such removed items shall be stored for a period of ten (10) days within the Association’s pool area and will be available for pick- up during this period if the owner contacts the Association’s manager and make arrangements for such pick up.
 However, after the ten (10) days if the owner of the item fails to contact the manger in writing, said item will be disposed of by the Association.
 In addition, if an item is reclaimed and not removed from the property but placed back on Association property, said item may be removed and disposed of immediately.
 In addition, any fine imposed or penalty or fee assessed by the local, state or federal government for failure to comply with this Resolution shall be the responsibility of the owner in violation and shall be added to the owner’s account to be collected in the same manner as the collection of delinquent assessments.